Kitware/SMQTK/docs/release_notes/pending_release.diy-ai.rst

   and iteration properties.
 * Updated various class unit tests to make use of new configuration test helper function.
+* Added a skip mark to ``ContextualReadWriteLock`` class unit tests which currently fail non-deterministically.
+This class is currently not used within SMQTK and a user-warning is now emitted when an attempted construction of this class occurs.

 Tools / Scripts
 * Updated the ``smqtk.bin.classifyFiles`` tool to use the new